Sadaf-Ambreen/Data-Wrangling/README.md

-In this lab, you will perform the following:
+In Lab Finding Duplicates, you will perform the following:

 Identify duplicate rows in the dataset and analyze their characteristics.
 Visualize the distribution of duplicates based on key attributes.
 Remove duplicate values strategically based on specific criteria.
 Outline the process of verifying and documenting duplicate removal.

+In Lab 7-Removing Duplicates,you will perform the following:

+Identify duplicate rows in the dataset.

+Use suitable techniques to remove duplicate rows and verify the removal.

+Summarize how to handle missing values appropriately.

+Use ConvertedCompYearly to normalize compensation data.